ystk/debian-python2.7/Doc/howto/logging-cookbook.rst

 *multiple processes* is *not* supported, because there is no standard way to serialize access to a single file across multiple processes in Python.
-If you need to log to a single file from multiple processes, one way of doing this is to have all the processes log to a :class:`SocketHandler`, and have a separate process which implements a socket server which reads from the socket and logs to file.
-(If you prefer, you can dedicate one thread in one of the existing processes to perform this function.) :ref:`This section <network-logging>` documents this approach in more detail and includes a working socket receiver which can be used as a starting point for you to adapt in your own applications.
+If you need to log to a single file from multiple processes, one way of doing this is to have all the processes log to a :class:`~handlers.SocketHandler`, and have a separate process which implements a socket server which reads from the socket and logs to file.
+(If you prefer, you can dedicate one thread in one of the existing processes to perform this function.)
+:ref:`This section <network-logging>` documents this approach in more detail and includes a working socket receiver which can be used as a starting point for you to adapt in your own applications.

-If you are using a recent version of Python which includes the :mod:`multiprocessing` module, you could write your own handler which uses the :class:`Lock` class from this module to serialize access to the file from your processes.
+If you are using a recent version of Python which includes the :mod:`multiprocessing` module, you could write your own handler which uses the :class:`~multiprocessing.Lock` class from this module to serialize access to the file from your processes.
 The existing :class:`FileHandler` and subclasses do not make use of :mod:`multiprocessing` at present, though they may do so in the future.
 Note that at present, the :mod:`multiprocessing` module does not provide working lock functionality on all platforms (see http://bugs.python.org/issue3770).

-.. currentmodule:: logging.handlers

 Using file rotation